 2> consider itself not to be configured to provide the successful handover information.

+1> if the received otherConfig includes the successPSCell-Config:

+2> consider itself to be configured by the corresponding cell group to provide the successful PSCell change or addition information in accordance with 5.7.10.X;

+1> else:

+2> consider itself not to be configured by the corresponding cell group to provide the successful PSCell change or addition information.

 1> if the received otherConfig includes the ul-GapFR2-PreferenceConfig:

 2> consider itself to be configured to provide its preference on FR2 UL gap in accordance with 5.7.4;